markeissler/Doxywrite/README.md

 	>brew install graphviz

 ## Usage
-Once you're ready to generate a DocSet just run Xcodebump from the top level of your project.
+Once you're ready to generate a DocSet just run Doxywrite from the top level of your project.

 	>sh ./.doxywrite MyTarget